palantirnet/drupal-skeleton/README.dist.md

-# { Your Project Name }
+# YOUR-PROJECT

-This is the development repository for { your project's } Drupal website.
+This is the development repository for YOUR-PROJECT Drupal website.
 It contains the codebase and an environment to run the site for development.

 ## Table of Contents